deeppavlov/chatsky/CONTRIBUTING.md

 ## Managing your workflow
 We use `poetry` and `poethepoet` as handy automation tools, which reads `pyproject.toml` to get specification for commands.
 `poetry` is a tool for command running automatization.
-Usage signature of the `poetry` is `poe COMMAND`.
+Usage signature of the `poetry` is `poetry run poe COMMAND`.
 If your environment does not support `poetry`, it can be installed as a regular python package with `pip install poetry`.
 `poethepoet` will be automatically installed upon installation of `devel` dependency group.